 Once you're sorted with your questions, follow these steps to make your own assessment quiz:

 2. Add a welcome message to kick off your typeform.
 Krit kept things dead simple to get straight to the point.
-If you like, though, you can customize your Welcome Screen with images or videos and update the Start button text.
-This is done via the Question Settings menu on the left.
+If you like, though, you can customize your Welcome Screen by adding images or videos and changing the font, text color and size.
+This is done by going to the Design menu on the right.

 3. Andrew added a Statement to the start of Krit's quiz which he used to explain how to take the quiz.